List of Brigham Young's wives: Public image

 During Young's lifetime, there was a lot of public speculation as to the total number of his wives and children.
 Estimates in newspapers ranged anywhere from forty to two hundred, and Young often refrained to comment on these estimates, whether to confirm or deny them.
 Artemus Ward, a well-known comedian at the time, shared a speculation of his own after a journey to Utah: "I have somewhere stated that Brigham Young is said to have eighty wives.
 I hardly think he has so many...
 I undertook to count his long stockings on the clothes-line in the back yard, one day, and I used up the multiplication table in less than half an hour."

 Eighteen of Young's wives and their children traveled to Utah with the Brigham Young Company in 1848.
 Young would often attend cultural events and public gatherings with his wives, usually only one, and his children.
 Near the end of his life, Amelia Folsom (m.
-1863) would become his most significant female companion, and would often accompany Young to dances and to the theater, as well as on tours of the Mormon settlements.
-He was a very prominent public figure in Utah, as well as in other Mormon communities, and thought it very important for himself and his family to be well-educated in the arts and culture.
+1863) would become his most significant female companion, and would often accompany Young to dances and to the theater, as well as on tours of the Latter-day Saint settlements.
+He was a very prominent public figure in Utah, as well as in other LDS communities, and thought it very important for himself and his family to be well-educated in the arts and culture.
 Young wanted to make his home a model which others could emulate, and is reported by his children to have been a loving, caring, and concerned husband and father.